A simple, inexpensive and quick treatment

 Begin by removing old nail polish with some cotton and nail polish remover.

 Place your feet in a bucket of warm water and Epsom salts to help soften them.
-You can add some liquid soap from the Caress® collection to give the water a wonderful aroma and wash your feet.
+You can add some Dove Relaxing Lavender Body Wash (Link opens in new window.) to give the water a wonderful aroma and wash your feet.

 Let your feet soak for 15 minutes and relax.
 This is a great opportunity to read a magazine or simply close your eyes and rest.